amHammock/cordova-plugin-idscan/README.md

 Or you can clone the repository locally if you would like to modify the code and install from there.
 The plugin is exposed to your Cordova javascript code as the `IDScanner` object.
 Simply call the `scan()` function like so:

-    //
-    // for all fields available on the result object, refer to DriverLicenseParser.h in the iOS sdk
-    // e.g. firstName, lastName, birthdate, city, postalCode, licenseNumber, expirationDate, etc.
-    //
     function successCallback(result) {
       console.log("Successfully scanned ID for " + result.fullName);
+      console.log("Birth date: " + result.birthdate);
     }

     function errorCallback(errorMsg) {
       console.log(errorMsg);
     }

-    //
-    // You must get valid license keys from IDScan.net for this to work
-    //
     IDScanner.scan(successCallback, errorCallback, cameraKey, parserKey);

+For all fields available on the result object returned from the IDScanner, refer to DriverLicenseParser.h in the iOS sdk (e.g. firstName, lastName, address1, address2, city, postalCode, licenseNumber, expirationDate, issueDate, etc.)

 If you need to update the SDK files from IDScan.net, you can just drop new ones in the sdk folders of the iOS and Android source.